stuart-knock/docs/UserGuide/UserGuide.rst

 --------

 Unzip the package and it will create a folder TVB_Distribution.
-In this folder you should find a number of scripts:
+In this folder you should find a sub-folder `bin` with a number of scripts:

 - tvb_start.sh
 - tvb_clean.sh
 - tvb_stop.sh
 - tvb_command.sh
 - tvb_library.sh
+- contributor_setup.sh

 To start |TVB| graphical interface in your web-browser, run the